faisalramzan77/FaisalRamzan77/README.md

 ##  About Me

-Final year BSCS student at **NUML Faisalabad** working at the intersection of Data Scientist, ML, Ai, and software engineering.
+Final year BSCS student at **NUML Faisalabad** working at the intersection of Data Scientist, ML, AI and software engineering.

 -  Design, train, and serve machine learning models
 -  Translate raw data into actionable insights and predictions